 Where are you going to put it?
 Does it mount easily on the wall, or do you have to place it on a countertop?
 Can it rest on a base or a sturdy stand that can support an electronic device in a room that gets a lot of use—and foot traffic?
 If you need versatility with how the TV is going to exist in your space, it's worth thinking through what will work best with your setup.

 Where should a TV be placed in the kitchen?

 It all depends on your kitchen layout and size.
 If people gather around the island and that's where you do most of your prep, and you'd like to have a TV close by to watch while you cook, then find a spot that works within eye level.

-If your kitchen is older, smaller and/or more traditional, space is likely a consideration.
-You could perhaps hide it in a little niche or a shelf, like one where you might normally tuck away a microwave.
-If your kitchen can accommodate it, you can hang it on the wall, a little higher thane ye level, if you imagine people will be watching it while standing.
-Another popular move is to place it as though it's just one of many appliances in the kitchen—above a double oven, for example.
+If your kitchen is older, smaller, and/or more traditional, space is likely a consideration.
+You could perhaps hide it in a little nook or shelf, such as one where you might normally tuck away a microwave.
+If your kitchen can accommodate it, you can hang it on the wall, a little higher than eye level, if you imagine people will be watching it while standing.
+Another popular move is to place it as though it's just one of many appliances in the kitchen: Above a double oven, for example.